Deterministic Interface Discovery Schema (DIDS)

 Context-Dependent

-Available properties depend on the feature's concept value.
-Use the appropriate regex for your concept type.
+Available properties depend on the operation's concept value.
+Use the appropriate regex for your operation type.

 Prop